 Gardening Tips 101

 Following a few simple tips can reduce the amount of work in the garden and provide more enjoyment for those with conditions such as arthritis.
 First, pick garden plants that require a low level of maintenance.
 Some plants, such as begonias, require little knowledge of soil or weather conditions and make the perfect beginner's garden plant.
-Hostas are also good flowers for beginners, while basil is an easy and simple herb.
+Hostas are also right flowers for beginners, while basil is an easy and straightforward herb.
 Some strands of roses and tomatoes are also easy to maintain.

 Secondly, design a garden with any special needs or disabilities.
-A hightened raised garden is the perfect fit for someone struggling with arthritis in the knees.
+A heightened raised garden is the perfect fit for someone struggling with arthritis in the knees.
 A selection of bright and colorful flowers around the edge of the house is wonderful for those dealing with depression or anxiety.

 Finally, consider garden goals.
 If a beautiful, tasteful garden is desired, pick luscious flowers and shrubbery.
 If produce is desired, a simple vegetable garden can be the perfect fit and gives the added benefit of yielding tangible, edible results.
-Gardens can be designed both for beauty and produce as well, especially since some flowers serve to ward off unwanted bugs from some vegetable plants.
+Gardens can be designed both for beauty and produce as well, primarily since some flowers serve to ward off unwanted bugs from some vegetable plants.

 Starting a garden with the above Gardening Tips 101 section is sure to be just what the doctor ordered.
 Ward away winter blues during the colder months by going through seed catalogs and planning the perfect garden for you and your family.